Guide

 2.3.1 The NHS application form should require individuals to outline their full employment and/or training history.
 It should also require them to explain any gaps between periods of employment and training.
 Any unexplained gaps or discrepancies in employment or training history should be explored during the interview process.

-2.3.2 The above does not apply to those undertaking voluntary roles, due to a change in legislation (January 2024) which removed the statutory requirement for obtaining a full employment history in respect of volunteer workers.
+2.3.2 Clause 2.3.1 does not apply to those undertaking voluntary roles, due to a change in legislation (January 2024) which removed the statutory requirement for obtaining a full employment history in respect of volunteer workers.
 However, employers can still request a full employment history from volunteers should they deem it appropriate to.
+See the supporting guidance for further detail.
+The legislation amendment does not apply to reference checks and so references should still be sought, as outlined in this standard.

 2.3.3 For new appointments from outside of the NHS, employers should seek the necessary references to validate a period of three consecutive years* of employment and/or training immediately prior to the application being made.
 The number and type of references obtained for each applicant may vary, depending on whether the individual has held employment or has studied for a consecutive period of three years and/or how many episodes of employment or training they may have had during this time.
 See section 3 for more information on the other types of references that may be required under specific circumstances. *Please note there are different validation requirements for board member appointments, see section 2.7.